Man arrested on suspicion of murder after fire at flats in east London

 “A road closure is in place on Tollgate Road and restriction are in place on Bradley Stone Road and Valiant Way.”

-An LAS spokesperson said five ambulance crews and a helicopter attended the fire.
+An LAS spokesperson confirmed that one person had died, and said five ambulance crews and a helicopter attended the fire.

 They added that paramedics treated five people at the scene, who have been taken to hospital.